 Financial Aid Appeals

 Please wait to submit an appeal until you have received a financial aid notification for the period of your appeal.
-If you have any questions, please contact the Financial Aid Office.
+Appeals can be considered only once an initial aid decision has been made.
+If you have questions about financial aid appeals, please contact the Financial Aid Office.

 Davidson is intentional in awarding need-based and scholarship aid, meeting 100% of a student’s calculated financial need.
 However, in certain instances—for example, if a family is experiencing changed or special circumstances—it may be appropriate to request a Financial Aid Appeal.